-Upcoming Child Life Information Sessions will be held on January 16th, March 20th, and May 15th at 5:30pm; these will be the final two sessions for the 2019 year.
-Please see the flyer for RSVP deadlines and more information
+Upcoming Child Life Information Sessions will be held on August 21st and October 10th at 5:30pm; these will be the final two sessions for the 2019 year.
+Please see the flyer for RSVP deadlines and more information.

 Child Life Specialist Accredited Internship Program

 The Child & Family Life Department at C.S.
 Mott Children's Hospital offers a fifteen week internship.
 This opportunity is provided three times per year.
 The winter internship begins in January, the summer internship begins in June, and the fall internship beginning in September.
 The experience consists of 40 hours per week resulting in a 600 hour clinical internship.
 This opportunity is provided three times per year: